ARM-software/AVH-GetStarted/infrastructure/cloudformation/README.md

 * Subscribe  [**Arm Virtual Hardware**](https://arm-software.github.io/AVH/main/infrastructure/html/index.html#Subscribe)

 ## What is Created
-The `Arm-AVH-CloudFormation-Template.yaml` is a [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) template that creates the following AWS infrastructure items:
+The `Arm-AVH-CloudFormation-Template.yaml` is an [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) template that creates the following AWS infrastructure items:
 * One S3 Bucket (to store temporary files)
 * One EC2 Security Group (to be associated with the EC2 instances)
 * One IAM User and Access Keys (to limit access rights in the AWS)